c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 DEVILBOX_PATH
 -------------

-This specifies a relative or absolute path to the Devilbox git directory and will be used as a prefix for all Docker mount paths.
+This specifies a relative or absolute path to the DreamDevBox git directory and will be used as a prefix for all Docker mount paths.

 * Relative path: relative to the devilbox git directory (Must start with ``.``)